Blogs

 • That’s 166,075 across the whole year which is a shocking figure.

-In fact, the Co-op alone reported a 76% rise in verbal abuse and anti-social behaviour during 2020 with more than 100 incidents each day.
+In fact, the Co-op alone reported a 76% rise in verbal abuse and anti-social behaviour with more than 100 incidents each day.
 This included threats from a variety of weapons, being spat at, stalked, or coughed at.

 You can read more about the risks to retail workers here.

-In the most recent NHS Staff Survey:
+In the NHS Staff Survey:

 • 33.4% of ambulance crew said they had experienced violence at work.